wp-document-revisions/wp-document-revisions/readme.txt

 = How do I use the `get_document_revisions` function in my theme or plugin? = Simply call `get_document_revisions( 100 )` where 100 represents the ID of the document you'd like to query.
 The function returns an array of revisions objects.
 Each revisions's `post_content` represents the ID of that revisions attachment object. `get_permalink()` should work with that revision's ID to get the revision permalink (e.g., to link to the revision directly).

-= I'm a developer, can I contribute? =
-Of course.
-Feel free to [fork the project on GitHub](https://github.com/benbalter/WP-Document-Revisions) and submit your contributions via pull request.

-= I'm not a develop, can I still contribute? =
-Yes!
-If you would like to help out by testing early releases, please try the continously updated [development version](https://github.com/benbalter/WP-Document-Revisions/tree/develop).
-Any [feedback](https://github.com/benbalter/WP-Document-Revisions/issues?direction=desc&sort=created&state=open), technical or prose is helpful.

 = Can I set the upload directory on multisite installs if I don't want to network activate the plugin? = Yes.
 There's a plugin in the [WP Document Revisions Code Cookbook](https://github.com/benbalter/WP-Document-Revisions-Code-Cookbook) to help with that.
 Just install and network activate.